MetaMask/create-release-branch/docs/usage-monorepo-independent.md

-# Using the tool for a monorepo with independent versions
+# Using the tool in a monorepo with independent versions

-For a monorepo with independent versions, the tool needs to know which packages you want to release and how to set the version for each package.
+For a monorepo using an "independent" versioning strategy, the tool needs to know which packages you want to release and how to set the version for each package.

 Start by running: